 It's in-depth, useful and could potentially save you from buying a ton of stock on an item that may only be 'Hot' for 3 months of the year.

-Another part of the Salehoo Directory space that has slowly become a single area (especially since I originally wrote this Salehoo Review), the Salehoo Training and Support module, designed to give you everything you may need to better equip yourself with starting or running your stores.
+Another part of the Salehoo Directory space that has slowly become a single area (especially since I originally wrote this review), the Salehoo Training and Support module, designed to give you everything you may need to better equip yourself with starting or running your stores.

 Salehoo 1-1 Support

-I believe a recent addition, Salehoo now offer unlimited One-On-One support to it's customers.
+I believe a recent addition, you can now get unlimited One-On-One customer support.
 You can ring them, tweet them, email them or speak to them on live chat and Facebook, giving you a huge range of support options.

 The 1-1 support looks to be a way of helping those who are possibly struggling with nearly any part of the process, be it just starting out and building a Shopify store, to possibly the best software to track sales and tax.
 It seems to be a fairly open support avenue and invaluable if you are just getting started.

-Secondly Salehoo have now put together their Salehoo Training library into a single, accessible place.
+One of the best updates recently, is the move of the Salehoo Training library, into a single, accessible place.
 Now they do have a resources tab, with a bunch of free guides, including How To Get Started, of course they also have 'Salehoo Educate' which is their own DropShipping and Amazon Private Label courses (but they are separate and paid for)